 Trustees

-Trustees’ expertise includes governance, law, rare books, history, medieval manuscripts, works of Shakespeare, heritage music, historic places, art, media, communications and social history.
+Trustees’ expertise includes governance, law, rare books, history, medieval manuscripts, heritage music, historic places, art, media, communications and social history.

 Development of the collections